ddutjnrevenge-universe/PokerHandBeginner/README.md

 ![](images/gameWindow.png)

 - **newGameButton ActionListener**:
   - When the newGameButton is clicked, it triggers an action that calls the startGame() method to initialize a new game.
   - After initializing the game, it repaints the gamePanel to update the GUI with the new game state (new cards dealt).
 - **resultButton ActionListener**:
   - When the resultButton is clicked, it triggers an action to determine the winner of the game.
   - It prompts the user to enter a prediction (-1 for player, 0 for tie, 1 for dealer) using a dialog box.
   - The method then compares the hands using compare\_to() to determine the actual winner and evaluates if the user's prediction was correct.
   - It displays a message dialog with the game outcome (winner, prediction result, hand categories, explanation) using HTML formatting for enhanced presentation.
-- **exitMenuItem ActionListener**:
-  - The exitMenuItem allows the user to exit the application.
+- **exitMenuItem ActionListener**: allows the user to exit the application.
-- **backMenuItem ActionListener:**
-- The  backMenuItem  allows  the  user  to  navigate  back  to  the  main  menu  of  the application.
+- **backMenuItem ActionListener:** allows  the  user  to  navigate  back  to  the  main  menu  of  the application.
-- **musicButton ActionListener:**
-- Clicking musicButton toggles between playing and stopping the music based on its current state.
+- **musicButton ActionListener:** toggles between playing and stopping the music based on its current state.
 2. **Guide.java:** provides a graphical guide to poker hand rankings

 ![](images/guideWindow.png)